aumouvantsillage/guillaume.baierouge.fr/src/2014-08-08-fxos-gribouille.md

 The application was run in the following conditions:
 * As a packaged app in Firefox OS 2.1 on the Flatfish tablet.
-* As a web page in Firefox 31.0 for Android on a Nexus 7 (2012) tablet.
+* As a web page in Firefox 31 and Chrome 36 for Android 4.4.4 on a Nexus 7 (2012) tablet.

 The pictures concern Firefox OS on the Flatfish.
 They are reconstructed from the points collected by the application.